Compulsory voting: Civil responsibility

 Supporters argue the democratic election of governing representatives is a citizen's responsibility as opposed to a right.
 Equating in kind to similar civil responsibilities such as taxation, jury duty, compulsory education or military service, voting in these democracies is regarded as one of the "duties to community" mentioned in the United Nations Universal Declaration of Human Rights.
 This view asserts that, by introducing an obligation to vote, all citizens governed by a democracy partake in the responsibility for the government appointed by democratic election.

 Improve candidate choices

-Monash University political scientist Waleed Aly argues that whether compulsory voting favors the right or the left is beside the point, because the most beneficial aspect of compulsory voting is that it will improve the caliber of individuals who run for office and the quality of the decisions that they make: "In a compulsory election, it does not pay to energize your base to the exclusion of all other voters.
+Monash University political scientist Waleed Aly argues that whether compulsory voting favors the right or the left is beside the point, because the most beneficial aspect of compulsory voting is that it will improve the caliber of individuals who run for office and the quality of the decisions that they make.
+In his words, "In a compulsory election, it does not pay to energize your base to the exclusion of all other voters.
 Since elections cannot be determined by turnout, they are decided by swing voters and won in the center...
-That is one reason Australia’s version of the far right lacks anything like the power of its European or American counterparts.
-Australia has had some bad governments, but it hasn’t had any truly extreme ones and it isn’t nearly as vulnerable to demagogues."
+That is one reason Australia's version of the far right lacks anything like the power of its European or American counterparts.
+Australia has had some bad governments, but it hasn't had any truly extreme ones and it isn't nearly as vulnerable to demagogues."